Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Conclusions

-S.P. and M.D. acknowledge funding from the Industrial Partnership Programme "Computational Sciences for Energy Research" (Grant No.14CSER020) of the Foundation for Fundamental Re- search on Matter (FOM), which is part of the Netherlands Organization for Scientific Research (NWO).
+\ack S.P. and M.D. acknowledge funding from the Industrial Partnership Programme ``Computational Sciences for Energy Research'' (Grant No.14CSER020) of the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organization for Scientific Research (NWO).
 This research programme is co-financed by Shell Global Solutions International B.V.
 This work is part of the D-ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
 We acknowledge funding of an NWO-VICI grant.
+We would like to thank V. Prymidis for providing initial estimates and configurations for simulating MIPS in 2D, and also L. Filion and J. Tailleur for stimulating discussions.